 Signs of paroxysmal nocturnal hemoglobinuria

 Associated with a plethora of clinical findings, PNH is usually symptomatic, with a small percentage being asymptomatic.
-The first classic sign of PNH is hemolysis due to red blood cells lysis.
-This leads to symptoms of fatigue, jaundice and hematuria.
+The first classic sign of PNH is hemolysis due to red blood cell lysis.
+This leads to symptoms like fatigue, jaundice and hematuria.

 The side effects of hemolysis can be broken down by different manifestations in the body’s organs and pathways.
 Renal insufficiency arises due to intravascular hemolysis in PNH.
 Toxicity increases due to direct free heme in the kidney.
 Chronic hemolysis increases renal iron deposition leading to cortical scarring and infarcts.

 Additionally, lysis leads to depletion of nitric oxide levels.
-Symptoms of decreased nitric oxide leads to smooth muscle dystonia, abdominal pain, cramping and finally erectile dysfunction.
-Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature leading to spasms and pain.
-Lack of nitric oxide also leads to decrease vascular dilation in genital tissue, specifically the corpora cavernosa leading to erectile dysfunction.
+Symptoms of decreased nitric oxide leads to smooth muscle dystonia, abdominal pain, cramping and finally, erectile dysfunction.
+Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature, which causes spasms and pain.
+Lack of nitric oxide also leads to decreased vascular dilation in genital tissue, specifically the corpora cavernosa, leading to erectile dysfunction.

 The most detrimental complication with PNH is thrombosis.
-It is the primary cause of death in these afflicted patients, occurring in over 40 % of individuals.
-Thrombi may lodge in the venous or arterial system such as hepatic, portal or cerebral veins causing cirrhosis, splenic congestion and cerebral strokes respectively.
+It is the primary cause of death in afflicted patients, occurring in over 40 % of the individuals.
+Thrombi may lodge in the venous or arterial system, such as hepatic, portal or cerebral veins, causing cirrhosis, splenic congestion and cerebral strokes, respectively.
 Symptoms may be insidious as clots aren’t found immediately.
-Skin necrosis, vein thrombosis and pulmonary embolisms to name a few.
-Some clots are found incidentally and unfortunately many go undetected leading to increased mortality.
+Skin necrosis, vein thrombosis and pulmonary embolisms are some of the most frequent symptoms.
+Some clots are found incidentally, and unfortunately, many go undetected leading to increased mortality.